Budget 2019: Building a 'strong, united Singapore'; Merdeka Generation Package, healthcare take spotlight

 “It will provide them better peace of mind over future healthcare costs, while helping them to stay active and healthy.”

-The package is expected to benefit close to 500,000 Singaporeans and Mr Heng said the package is estimated to cost more than S$8 billion over the beneficiaries’ lifetimes.
-As such, he will set aside S$6.1 billion this Budget and, with interest accumulated over time, will cover the projected costs.
+The package, which is expected to benefit close to 500,000 Singaporeans, is estimated to cost more than S$8 billion over the beneficiaries’ lifetimes, said Mr Heng.

+As such, S$6.1 billion of this Budget has been set aside - with interest accumulated over time, the amount will be able to cover the projected costs, he said.

-Eligible Singaporeans will be notified by April and receive their Merdeka Generation cards from June, and Health Minister Gan Kim Yong will provide more details during the Committee of Supply debates, he added.
+Eligible Singaporeans will be notified by April and receive their Merdeka Generation cards from June.
+Health Minister Gan Kim Yong will also provide more details during the Committee of Supply debates.

 BICENTENNIAL BONUS

-In another nod to the country’s past, the minister also revealed two initiatives to commemorate 200 years since Sir Stamford Raffles landed on our shores.
+In another nod to the country’s past, the minister also revealed two initiatives to commemorate 200 years since Sir Stamford Raffles landed on Singapore's shores.

 READ: Budget 2019: S$1.1 billion Bicentennial Bonus for Singaporeans